jdlaurence/xromm-tools/MATLAB/README.md

 * functions - a set of processing functions, the core of this toolbox
 * manual - a tutorial, [walk-through script](https://github.com/jdlaurence/xromm-tools/blob/main/MATLAB/manual/xromm_tools_matlab_tutorial.mlx) that can also serve as a template for your analysis.

-**Please, please, please, work through the tutorial.mlx script before looking at the quickstart listed below, or trying your own data.
+**Please, please, please, work through the tutorial.mlx script before looking at the quickstart listed below or trying your own data.
 I promise it'll help.**

 ## Quickstart